burningwxiyiji/xizhu/_pages/about.md

 ☀️ Hello, Welcome to my page!

 I'm a master's student at [East China University of Science and Technology](https://www.ecust.edu.cn/) specializing in sociology.
-I am a self-motivated student with a passion for digital sociology and computational social science.
+I am a self-motivated student with a passion for digital sociology and political communication.

 Research Interests